codewithjessica/markdown-previewer/README.md

 This project uses React, Typescript (.tsx/ts) and styled-components.
 It takes user input in Markdown format, and displays the converted HTML in real time.

-🔗 <b>view my project:</b> https://codewithjessica-markdown-previewer.netlify.app/
+🔗 <b>View my project:</b> https://codewithjessica-markdown-previewer.netlify.app/

 ## Build Project